 Some studies conducted in laboratories have shown that cancer cells grow more quickly in an environment that is acidic.
 For this reason, fans of the alkaline diet believe that avoiding foods that are considered acidic will result in a more alkaline environment in the body, making it is less likely that cancer cells will thrive.
 However, it’s important to note that large clinical trials testing this claim is lacking and results from cell studies are not sufficient enough to make recommendations from.

 It is important to note here that while cancer cells have been shown to grow at a faster rate in an acidic environment it is not an acidic environment that cancer cells have originated from.
 Cell studies have demonstrated that cancer cells create the acidic environment due to their waste metabolites being more acidic which enables them to proliferate at a faster rate than normal.

 The pH Scale

-The pH scale ranges from 0 to 14, and is used to identify if a liquid is acidic or alkaline in nature.
-Acidic liquids have a low pH, whereas alkaline liquids have a high pH.
-Neutral pH is set at pH 7.
+The pH scale ranges from 0 to 14 and is used to identify whether a substance is acidic or alkaline in nature.
+Acidic substances have a low pH, whereas alkaline substances have a high pH.
+The neutral pH is 7.